ffund/run-my-experiment-on-geni-blog/2021-04-13-multicast-routing-with-pim.md

 * the routers **fhr1** and **fhr2** are directly connected to the multicast sources **source1** and **source2**, respectively.
 Routers that are directly connected to a multicast source are known as *first hop routers*.
 * the routers **lhr1** and **lhr2** are directly connected to the hosts that will be multicast receivers: **romeo**, **juliet**, **hamlet**, and **ophelia**.
 Routers that are directly connected to a multicast receiver are known as *last hop routers*.

-**Important note**: This experiment involves many hosts and network links.
-At InstaGENI sites that are already under some load, trying to boot this topology fails because the server cannot handle the load of setting up many nodes at once.
-To successfully reserve resources for this experiment ,refer to the [monitor website](https://fedmon.fed4fire.eu/overview/instageni) to identify an InstaGENI site that has many "free VMs" available.
-Then bind to an InstaGENI site and reserve your resources.

-When you reserve resources using this RSpec, they will be configured as follows:
+When you reserve resources for this experiment, they will be configured as follows:

-* Each interface will already be assigned an IP address and subnet mask - use the GENI Portal interface or `ifconfig` to identify the address associated with each network interface.
+* Each interface will already be assigned an IP address and subnet mask - use `ip addr` to identify the address associated with each network interface.
 Each host will have static routes for directly connected subnets, but no other routes.
 * On the routers, the FRR software router will be installed, and will be configured so that the OSPF (unicast routing) and PIM (multicast routing) services are available.
-(You may have to wait a few minutes after your resources are "ready to log in" before the FRR package is completely installed.)
 * On the sources and receivers, the VLC media player will be installed.
 This software can be used to send and receive multimedia streams using multicast.

-Wait for your resources to become available for login ("turn green" on your canvas) and then SSH into each, using the details given in the GENI Portal.
+This software installation can take some time, so you may notice that you have to wait for a few minutes between "resources are up" and "startup tasks have finished, resources are ready to log in".

 ### Configure routing on end hosts

 The end hosts in this experiment - both the multicast receivers and sources - will not run any dynamic routing protocol.
 These should be statically configured to use their local router as a gateway to the rest of the network, for both unicast and multicast traffic.

 On source1, run

 ```
-sudo route add -net 10.10.0.0/16 gw 10.10.101.1
+sudo ip route add 10.10.0.0/16 via 10.10.101.1
-sudo route add -net 224.0.0.0 netmask 240.0.0.0 dev eth1
+sudo ip route add 224.0.0.0/4 dev eth1
 ```

 On source2, run

 ```
-sudo route add -net 10.10.0.0/16 gw 10.10.102.1
+sudo ip route add 10.10.0.0/16 via 10.10.102.1
-sudo route add -net 224.0.0.0 netmask 240.0.0.0 dev eth1
+sudo ip route add 224.0.0.0/4 dev eth1
 ```

 to configure these static routes for the multicast sources.